4-thkind/Movie-Recommendation-Model/README.md

 > **⚠️ Important:** Do **not** open `index.html` via `file://`.
 CORS policy blocks `fetch()` calls to local CSV files and the TMDb API.
 Always serve through a local web server.

+The app loads in two phases: the UI shell renders immediately from `index.html`, then `app.js` boots the ML pipeline asynchronously.
+On first load without an API key, it fetches `model.json` (~500 KB) and `content_model.json` (~200 KB) from the `data/` directory — these are the pre-trained weight matrices that power all recommendations.
+Subsequent loads read ratings from `localStorage` and re-run inference in under 50ms.

 ---

 ## 🔑 API Key Setup

-The bundled key works immediately.
+A bundled fallback key is included for immediate use.
 To substitute your own for higher rate limits:

 1. Get a free key at [themoviedb.org/settings/api](https://www.themoviedb.org/settings/api)
 2. Open the app → click the avatar (top-right) → **Settings** → **API** tab